Galveston Island, located on the Gulf Coast of Texas, is one of the best places to visit in the Lone Star State.

 The duck tours take you past most prominent attractions including the Victorian Mansions, seawall boulevard, historic downtown district and even go into the water.

 Things to do near Galveston

-If you are in Galveston for a longer trip, then check out some of these amazing area attractions near Galveston Bay.
+If you are in Galveston, TX for a longer trip, then check out some of these amazing area attractions near Galveston Bay.